PUP Startup Script

 - Confirm parameter values are within supported range

-- Check error messages output in console
+- View error messages output to console

 Version Compatibility